 - Make reasoned judgements and statements about the books they read.

 - Use reference books effectively.

-In Key Stage 1, pupils will bring home a Home/School Reading Record Book and a coloured Target Sheet, informing parents about the reading skills on which their child should focus.
-In KS2, a greater degree of independence is encouraged and, whilst reading logs are not used, from time to time pupils complete reading reviews.
+In both Key Stage 1 and 2, pupils will bring home a Home/School Reading Record Book, informing parents about the reading skills on which their child should focus.
+In KS2, a greater degree of independence is encouraged and Accelerated Reader is used to support reading progress.
 Children throughout the school are encouraged to read a wide range of texts – not just books!

 Please click on the links below for information from our Reception Reading Meeting :-

 We use the Letters and Sounds programme to teach Phonics in school.